Applied Computing

 Higher National Certificate in Applied Computing

-The widespread use of computer networks, internet, programmable devices and diverse information systems, coupled with the fast-paced rate of change, brings a continuing requirement for professionals equipped with modern computing skills and qualifications.
+The rapid expansion of the internet, along with the widespread use of computer networks, programmable devices, and diverse information systems, has transformed the modern landscape.
+Coupled with the relentless pace of technological change, there is an ongoing demand for professionals equipped with up-to-date computing skills and relevant qualifications.

 Fees are per academic year, subject to change